z0ph/s3-backup-notifier/README.md

 S3 Monitor intend to check the last object date in AWS S3 bucket, and if its older than today, send alerting email via AWS Simple Email Service (SES).

-I'm using this to monitor my effective backup of my domotics system and be alerted on any issue.
+I'm using this to monitor my effective backup of my home automation system and be alerted on any backup issue.

 ## Technical details

-* Uses AWS Lambda function (Python 3)
+* Uses AWS Lambda function (Python 2.7)
+* Rely on AWS Lambda layer for boto3 and botocore
 * Scheduled Lambda (daily) with CloudWatch Events
 * Uses AWS Simple Email Service (SES) for Emails Notifications